2015–2016 School REsults

 MATCH STUDENTS LEADING THE WAY ON THE SAT

-All Match upperclassmen take the SAT in high school, and their success on the test has been steadily increasing over the past few years.
+All Match upperclassmen take the SAT in high school, and their success on the test is impressive.

-Last year, our high school upperclassmen averaged 1518 on the SAT, a result that is near the national average and well ahead of their peers in Boston's non-exam high schools where the average SAT score was 1162.
+In 2015-16, our high school upperclassmen averaged 1372 on the SAT, a result that is near the national average and well ahead of their peers in Boston's non-exam high schools, where the average SAT score was 1136.

-The graph below plots all public high schools in Boston.
+The graph below plots all charter high schools and district non-exam high schools in Boston.
 The Y-axis plots schools by the percentage of students who are high need.
 The X-axis plots the schools' average SAT score.

 MATCH STUDENTS SUCCEED ON ADVANCED PLACEMENT EXAMS

-Participation in AP courses and success on AP exams is our most revered preK-12 academic metric.
+Participation in AP courses and success on AP exams are revered academic metrics at Match.
 In our view, AP coursework and success are true measures of college readiness.

-As the graph below makes clear, upperclassmen at Match High School are achieving outstanding results on AP examinations.
-The graph below plots all public high schools in Boston.
+Upperclassmen at Match High School are achieving outstanding results on AP examinations.
+The graph below covers all charter high schools and district non-exam high schools in Boston.
 The Y-axis plots high schools by the percentage of students who are high need.
 The X-axis plots schools by an AP success index.
 The index is the product of the rate at which students participate in AP exams and the rate at which they pass those exams.

-MATCH ALUMNI ARE FINISHING 4-YEAR COLLEGE AT RECORD RATES
+MATCH ALUMNI ARE ENROLLING IN AND COMPLETING 4-YEAR COLLEGE AT RECORD RATES

-For the last decade, Match has sent 80-95% of our high school graduates each year to 4-year colleges.
-We now have firm college completion data on our high school graduates from 2004 to 2009, all of whom have been given six years to finish 4-year college.
+Each year for the last decade, Match has sent 80% - 90% of our high school graduates to 4-year colleges and 5% - 10% of our high-school graduates to two-year colleges.
+We currently have firm college completion data on our high school graduates from 2004 to 2010, all of whom have been given six years to finish 4-year college.

 Our early college completion results are similar to recently released college-completion results at KIPP, YES Prep, and other national high-performing charter organizations.
 And, as the chart below makes clear, our college results are far ahead of the norm for low-income high school graduates nationally.